 Tiled entryways or bathroom floors can get cold in the winter.
 Look into electrically heated mats that are placed below the tile and are attached to a thermostat.

 During construction check on the grade stamp of the framing members.
 You should see #2 or better but if you find a #4 grade that is bad news.
 The grade of #4 is considered utility grade and should never be used for framing.

 If you determine that part of your planned structure is too close to a lot line, you can request a variance with the local planning and zoning commission.
 Usually you have to demonstrate a hardship that the new addition would eleviate.

 Be aware that you may need an asbestos test done in an existing structure.
-You will probably need a soils test for any addition and an engineered foundation plus a survey showing the distance to the lot line of any addition.
+You may need a soils test for any addition and an engineered foundation plus a survey showing the distance to the lot line of any addition.